Hassanyare/Minor_Applied_Data_Science/machine-learning/machine_learning.md

     return self.df.filter(regex=(pattern))
 ```

-To generate the data we loop through each patient_group, and patient data to creat a filtered data.
-We then convert the data to numpy array.
-After this, we save all the patient data, both the left and right arm to one numpy array.
-We then genarate the indicator(our y values).
+To generate the data I loped through each patient_group, and patient data to creat a filtered data.
+I then convert the data to numpy array.
+After this, I saved all the patient data, both the left and right limb to one numpy array.
+I then genarate the indicator array(the y values). see the code below:

 ```python
 Soorted_data = None